Blake-Madden/i18n-check/README.md

   numberAssignedToId:  Check for ID variables being assigned a hard-coded number.
                        It may be preferred to assign framework-defined constants to IDs.
   malformedStrings:    Check for malformed syntax in strings (e.g., malformed HTML tags).
   trailingSpaces:      Check for trailing spaces at the end of each line.
                        This is a code formatting check and is not enabled by default.
   tabs:                Check for tabs (spaces are recommended).
                        This is a code formatting check and is not enabled by default.
   wideLines:           Check for overly long lines.
                        This is a code formatting check and is not enabled by default.
+  commentMissingSpace: Check that there is a space at the start of a comment.
+                       This is a code formatting check and is not enabled by default.

 --disable: Which checks to not perform.
 (Refer to options available above.)